fbpx

 • If you have a vial with a syringe and know how to use it, you can carefully draw the medication from a vial and inject it.

 Follow these steps to learn how you can use naloxone.
 You also can watch the brief nasal Narcan training video below, developed by the manufacturers.
+And remember–please stay with the person until medical help arrives.

 An App that can Help